What is a Pinched Nerve in My Lower Back?

 - Sharp pain making it difficult to stand up or walk

-Another interesting factor about diagnosing sciatica nerve pain is that your symptoms can be directly linked to which nerve is infected.
+Another interesting factor in diagnosing sciatica nerve pain is that your symptoms can be directly linked to which nerve is infected.
 Although sciatica can result in a combination of symptoms, you may be able to determine which specific lumbar vertebrae is effected.

 If you’re experiencing pain in your thighs: